Useful Notes: Prehistoric Life M Ammals

 Saber-toothed rhino: Uintatherium

 - As we'll say later, not all rhinoceros-looking fossil mammals were real rhinos; but they'll probably get identified as such in popular media.
-The most well-known is Uintatherium, found in huge numbers in several fossil deposits of Western Usa.
-The poor uintathere is perhaps the most mistreated extinct mammal of them all: expect somebody describing its appearence as "monstrous/scary".
+The most well-known is Uintatherium, found in huge numbers in several fossil deposits of Western USA.
+The poor uintathere is perhaps the most mistreated extinct mammal of them all: expect somebody describing its appearance as "monstrous/scary".
 Right, it had six giraffe-like horns and two upper protruding tusks: but, honestly, if Uintatherium was alive today, it would appear not more scary than an elephant, rhino, hippo or giraffe...
 Also expect a crack about its "tiny" brain (just what happens to its Woobiesaurian equivalent, Stegosaurus), and just like the stegosaur, expect the writer saying its dumbness being the real reason of its extinction!
 In Real Life, uintatheres were among the very first mammals to reach large size (up to a modern-day rhino), and their body-plan was very successful at the time, to the point they roamed northern continents in huge numbers for million years in Early Cenozoic, before being substituted by the even larger brontotheres (see below).

-Thunder beasts: Brontotherium
+Thunder beasts: Megacerops

 The Pharaoh's megahorn: Arsinoitherium